dunnl/nixos-at-upenn/README.md

 execute this script, run it from within the nix shell at `SecureW2_JoinNow/shell.nix`.
 (The script itself must be downloaded from Penn's campus.)

+Note that when the script asks for your PennKey, it really wants your UPenn email address.